Case Study: Taking an NGO’s Environmental Message to Millions with UGC

 View this post on Instagram

-His video was a visual explainer of how wildfires can spread underground.
-Manny also demonstrated why stamping a fire out overground doesn’t mean it’s really gone.
-This Reel was almost instantly successful, reaching millions of organic views in just a couple of days.
-This was the highest reaching and engaged post of the year for Manny–and what was even more impressive was that it didn’t have a paid media budget behind it at this point.
+His video explained how wildfires can spread underground, with Manny demonstrating why stamping a fire out doesn’t mean it’s really gone.
+The Reel was an instant success, reaching millions of organic views in just a couple of days.
+Even for Manny this was good.
+It was his highest-reaching and most engaged post of the year, attracting over 210k likes and more than a thousand positive comments.

 View this post on Instagram

-The Peak District is the busiest national park in the UK, a factor likely influenced by its multiple bordering northern cities.
+The Peak District is the busiest national park in the UK, attracting millions of day visitors each year from its bordering northern cities.
 To help us find the urbanites and young families, we decided to work with Isobel Cummins, a Manchester-based family content creator.

 She created an aspirational and informative day in the life video.
 We made the tactical decision to post this towards the end of the school summer holidays, when families might be running out of ideas for activities.
-We kept the wildfire messaging quite light with this one.
-Isobel wove the advice naturally into her voiceover, meaning the content still felt authentic and not like one of those ads where you just know the creator is reading off a script.
+For this, we kept the wildfire messaging light.
+Isobel wove the advice naturally into her voiceover, keeping the content authentic.

 We arranged to post this Reel collaboratively, so it tapped into both Isobel’s and the Moors for the Future audience.
 Her piece got a really strong number of impressions, with a decent engagement rate, serving as a gentle heads-up for the weekend crowd.